hubro-apparatus/hubro/docs/9-request.md

 The Request object is passed through the lifecycle of the global middleware, the routes middleware and the `page`, `action` or `route` of a request.

+The Object is request bound which means that its **only** available for the request which is being processed.
+Any data stored on a request bound Object is **not** available to another request which might be processed in paralell.

 The Request object in Hubro is a small abstraction on top of the [Node.js Request](https://nodejs.org/docs/latest/api/globals.html#request) handeled by the underlaying HTTP server.
 The values on this object have been parsed and processed by the underlying HTTP server and Hubro.